kaspermunch/PopulationGenomicsCourse/step_by_step_tutorial.md

 ```

 Deviations from HWE might indicate genotype error, but we choose a very low siginifcance value, since deviations from HWE might also be a product of selection implying that we could be filtering out variants potentially associated with the phenotypic trait.
-Daamples with low allele frequency are also more likely to be misscalls.
+Samples with low allele frequency are also more likely to be miss-calls.
 Additionally, these variants have low power to be significant associations in the GWAS study due to their low small sample size.

 After all filtering, you should be left with:
 - 313896 variants.